mrtnzrm2/ELK/README.md

 - BowTie_example_two: In dense weighted networks, NOCs appear not only because of the lack of connections between groups of nodes but also for a contrasting weighted connectivity profile.
 The link community algorithm can identify this second type of NOC.

 - HSF_example: There are hierarchical scale-free networks besides the traditional hierarchical graphs as denser communities inside sparser ones.
-This network combines the hierarchical structure with the presence of hubs and the lack of scale, i.e., each level of the hierarchy replicates the level below.
+This network combines the hierarchical structure with the presence of hubs and the lack of scale, i.e., each level replicates the level below.
 We can find the clusters in this complex network using a binary similarity index and ELK.

 ## Open questions
 There is still plenty of work to do.
 Some of the points to improve are:

 - Low computational speed.
 Currently, the processing of link communities to identify the most exciting partitions is slow and scales as $O(M^{2})$ where $M$ is the number of links in the network.
 The link-to-node dendrogram projection also scales in the same way.

-- The algorithm identifies the NOCs but the algorithm to assign covers to them is very simple.
-Although it has been proved to work in LFR benchmarks, further research is needed to understand better if the extention of the cover predictability.
+- The algorithm identifies the NOCs, but the algorithm to assign covers to them is straightforward.
+Although it has been proven to work in LFR benchmarks, further research is needed to understand better the extension of the cover predictability.

 ## References
 - Ahn, YY., Bagrow, J. & Lehmann, S. Link communities reveal multiscale network complexity.
 Nature 466, 761–764 (2010). https://doi.org/10.1038/nature09182